neodsp/audio-blocks/README.md

 Three layouts supported:

 **Planar** - `[[ch0, ch0, ch0], [ch1, ch1, ch1]]`
-Each channel has its own buffer.
+Each channel has its own separate buffer.
 Standard for real-time DSP.
+Optimal for SIMD/vectorization.

 **Sequential** - `[ch0, ch0, ch0, ch1, ch1, ch1]`
-All samples for channel 0, then all samples for channel 1.
+Single contiguous buffer with all samples for channel 0, then all samples for channel 1.
+Channel-contiguous in one allocation.

 **Interleaved** - `[ch0, ch1, ch0, ch1, ch0, ch1]`
 Channels alternate sample-by-sample.
-Common in audio APIs.
+Common in audio APIs and hardware interfaces.

 ## Core Traits